aahluwal/Where-Are-You-Tweeting-From-/README.md

 to find each regions most significant "features" or words.

 I used documentation from http://nlp.stanford.edu/IR-book/html/htmledition/naive-bayes-text-classification-1.html to implement a
-Naive Bayes Text classifier than can predict where a tweet with an unknown longitude/latitude is from, based on an analysis of past tweets.
+Naive Bayes Text classifier that can predict where a tweet with an unknown longitude/latitude is from, based on an analysis of past tweets.
 The classifier tokenizes a user's input/tweet, and assigns a weighted value (Probability of a word, given a city) to every word in the input.
 The classifier also takes into account the sample set of a given region, and finally ranks each city-- making the winner the final prediction.